flux-capacitor-io/flux-capacitor-client/README.md

 ```

-Note that we’ve used JAX-RS to define an http endpoint in this example, but of course this works for any other http library as well.
+Note that we’ve used JAX-RS to define an http endpoint in this example, but of course this works with any other http library as well.

 To read the metadata of a message in your handler simply add it as a method parameter: